Skip to main content

 The SDU Open Science Policy

 On the 9th of March 2018 SDU adopted an Open Science Policy for the university.
-The policy includes three main elements:
+On the 31st of October 2024 SDU reviewed the Policy which now consists of the following key statements:

 The full SDU Open Science Policy is available here